arishokri/linux-utilities/README.md

 systemctl --user start ssh-agent
 ```
 3. Now you can add your ssh keys to the agent using `ssh-add`.
-4. If you generate the `ssh-keygen` after the above and put the keys in `~/.ssh` directory, most distros automatically add the keys to the agent.

 ## Battery Charge Threshold
 For details on the following see [this article](https://ubuntuhandbook.org/index.php/2024/02/limit-battery-charge-ubuntu/).